Loading

 • Obtain a certificate from the FFVE (https://www.ffve.org/attestation-ffve-pour-l-ex-carte-grise-de-collection).
 The formality will cost you around €60.

-• Request a tax receipt from the SIE (Service d'Impôt Entreprises) in your place of residence. free approach and dematerialized.
+• Requesting a tax receipt from the SIE (Service d'Impôt Entreprises) in your place of residence is an easy way to avoid having to pay tax. free approach and dematerialised.

-• Carry out a technical inspection if the vehicle does not have one.
+• Carry out a roadworthiness test if the vehicle does not have one.
 Today, most European roadworthiness tests less than 6 months old are accepted by the French administration

-• Previous registration certificate or, failing that, proof of vehicle ownership
+• The previous registration certificate or, failing that, proof of the vehicle's origin of ownership

-• Make the request yourself via the ANTS website, under "Make another request".
+• Do it yourself on the ANTS website, under "Make another request".

 Important note:

-Registration as a classic vehicle is only possible for vehicles in their original configuration: heavily modified vehicles (especially engines) may be refused, except in exceptional cases (notably very old and rare vehicles whose original parts are impossible to find).
+Registration as a classic vehicle is only possible for vehicles in their original configuration: vehicles that have been heavily modified (particularly the engine) may be refused, except in exceptional cases (particularly very old and rare vehicles for which original parts cannot be found).

 Registering a non-EU vehicle in France